adamant/adamant.language.reference/tuples.md

 ## Indexing Tuples

 You can also access the fields of a tuple by index.
-Tuple indexes are one based because we normally refer to the first item in the tuple.
+Tuple indexes are one based because we normally refer to the "first" item in the tuple.

     let t = new [1, 2, 3];